-Blake & Kenny Solicitors advise on all aspects of the purchase, sales & remortgaging of both residential & commercial property.
+Blake & Kenny LLP advise on all aspects of the purchase, sales & remortgaging of both residential & commercial property.
 We have decades of expertise acting for clients in the purchase and sale of new and second hand houses along with commercial properties such as pubs, commercial units and tax incentive properties.

 Our expert and experienced staff will discuss the entire process with you along with liaising with estate agents, engineers and financial institutions on your behalf.
 We will ensure that your interests are protected at all times and that the transaction is dealt with speedily and efficiently.